Getting started

 print("All done.")

-The flat method transmits the data as a continuous sequence of individual statements (i.e., triples or quads), keeping the simplicity and order of the data.
+The flat method transmits the data as a continuous sequence of statements, keeping it simple and ordered.
 For more precise control over frame serialization you can use lower-level API

 File extension support